Lohit20/Machine-Learning-Algorithm-Collaborative-Filtering-Content-Base-/README.md

         - The code generates user profiles based on past movie ratings and identifies movie recommendations based on cosine similarity between user profiles and movie profiles.
         - Users can input their ID to receive recommendations for the top 3 movies.
         - The code is designed to work with the MovieLens dataset and provides a foundation for building and experimenting with recommendation systems.

+# Conclusion

+In conclusion, this repository provides code for two recommendation systems: Collaborative Filtering and Content-Based Filtering.
+These systems aim to offer personalized movie recommendations to users based on their preferences and movie characteristics.
+By combining user similarity and past ratings in Collaborative Filtering, and leveraging movie attributes such as genre in Content-Based Filtering, the systems provide comprehensive and diverse recommendations.

+Overall, the recommendation systems implemented in this repository provide valuable insights into the collaborative and content-based approaches to movie recommendations.
+They offer a starting point for developing more sophisticated recommendation systems and can contribute to improving user satisfaction and engagement in various movie-related applications.